splunk/public-o11y-docs/get-started/service-description.rst

 Host-based subscriptions
 ------------------------------------------------------------

 Host-based subscriptions base billing on the total number of unique hosts reporting data to Splunk Observability Cloud on an hourly basis, then calculate the average of those hourly measurements across each billing month.
 The calculation is done for each host, container, custom metric, and high resolution metric.
-A host is a physical, non-virtualized environment, or a virtual instance in virtualized or public cloud environment, that reports metric data to Splunk Observability Cloud.
+A host is a physical, non-virtualized environment, or a virtual instance in a virtualized or public cloud environment, that reports metric data to Splunk Observability Cloud.
 You can increase the amount of hosts or containers per host if needed.

 Usage-based subscription
 ---------------------------------------------